tap on tap off - frequently asked questions

 Can I use tap on tap off on all your buses?

 Tap on tap off readers are installed across the Reading Buses fleet and can be used on all of our routes including the London Line 702 and Flightline 703 with the only exception of football services.
-You can also use tap on tap off on Thames Valley Buses for their 127, 128 and 129 routes that run into Reading.
+You can also use tap on tap off on Newbury & District buses and Thames Valley Buses on their 127, 128 and 129 routes that run into Reading.

-If you are planning to connect with other routes operated by Thames Valley Buses or those operated by Newbury & District you will need to purchase a paper ticket from the driver or on our app.
-You can also use tap on tap off on Thames Travel and Carousel Buses within the simplyReading area.
+If you are planning to connect with other routes operated by Thames Valley Buses you will need to purchase a paper ticket from the driver or on our app.
+You can also use tap on tap off on Thames Travel and Carousel Buses within the simplyReading area; tickets will cap at the Reading All-Bus day ticket rate rather than the simplyReading day ticket rate

 What happens if the bus breaks down and I am asked to transfer to a new vehicle?